googlearchive/gamebuilder/README.md

         then something went wrong, and you should start over with a fresh checkout.

-* [Crosstales File Browser](https://assetstore.unity.com/packages/tools/utilities/file-browser-standalone-98716) - Enables local disk import/export features
+* [Crosstales File Browser](https://assetstore.unity.com/packages/tools/utilities/file-browser-standalone-98716) - Enables the system file browser UI for local disk import/export features

     - Import the plugin from the Asset Store link above.
     - Define the directive `USE_FILEBROWSER`.